mjwhitta/pellets/README.md

 # Creating a new pellet

-Copy the `pellet.sample` provided and fill in the `TODO`s with read data.
+Copy the `pellet.sample` provided and fill in the `TODO`s with real data.